Oil & Gas Majors

 For oil and gas majors, the energy transition in the downstream market is beginning to be recognised as a potential future opportunity for their businesses.

-Delta-EE helps oil majors learn quickly about what technologies and business models they could engage with, influence and have success with within a rapidly changing market undergoing a significant transition – particularly on the intersection between transport and heating.
+LCP Delta helps oil majors learn quickly about what technologies and business models they could engage with, influence and have success with within a rapidly changing market undergoing a significant transition – particularly on the intersection between transport and heating.

 We have supported oil majors in a number of ways, including accelerating and building up knowledge within the organisation themselves, quickly building their skills and understanding required to make decisions on an unfamiliar market.